Refining a British Tractor - BP51’s on the TD5

 The Highway Transit:

 Immediately, the TD5 felt different.
-Whilst as expected it wasn’t a race care on rails, it still felt controlled yet plush.
-After a few tweaks, the highway ride was dialed in.
+Whilst as expected it wasn’t a race car on rails, it still felt controlled yet plush.
+After a few tweaks, the highway ride was dialed in, and we were on our way.
 On the fresh springs, new shock absorbers, the truck was tall.
-It now had a presence about it, looking as tough as a Defender should be.
+It now had a presence about it, looking as tough as a Defender should look.

 The Local Corrugations: